thefrosty/custom-login/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.1.2 =
-Fixes background image issues.
+Added background-size to form, please visit and update settings page.

 = 1.1.0 =
 Fixes a lot of issues reported on the WP forums.
 Fixes issues with PHP 5.4 object error.